 The ideal location for the Butterfly Japanese Maple is in soil that does not become too dry, but that is not constantly soaking wet.
 A position with sun in the morning or late afternoon is ideal, as protection from the heat of the midday sun, especially in warmer areas, will keep the leaves in perfect condition.
 Full shade will not allow the best leaf-colors to develop, so try to give you tree some sun for part of the day.
 Allow enough room for the tree to spread into its natural shape.

-A little fertilizer in spring – use one suitable for deciduous trees – and regular watering are all that is needed to keep your tree fresh and healthy.
+A little fertilizer in spring (using one that is suitable for deciduous trees) and regular watering are all that is needed to keep your tree fresh and healthy.
 Do not let the soil become completely dry, especially when your tree is young.
 Pest and diseases are rare in Japanese maples, so you should have no troubles with your tree as it develops and matures over the years.

 This versatile tree can be used as a small specimen in an Asian-influenced garden, or in any kind of garden at all.
 It will look charming in the partial shade beneath larger trees, among flowering shrubs like Azaleas and Rhododendrons.

 Planted into a large pot – make sure there are drainage holes – it can be placed on a terrace, patio or balcony and moved around to show its seasonal beauty, as the Japanese do with their prized trees.
 Move it into a shady area for summer, and then bring it into the sun in spring and fall to develop the best colors.
 A tree in a pot is a great asset in the garden, allowing you to make changing scenes as you choose.
 It can be trained in a bonsai style, or simple left to develop naturally – the choice is yours.

 History and Origins of the Butterfly Japanese Maple